AML-Project-Group/impersonation_detection/README.md

 * In the first smaller dataframe, none of the attributes has a normal form

-* This weekend I'm going to work on the data transformation, in particular the normalisation
+* Tried to transform the data using normalisation, standardisation and also PowerTransformer, but there was no or just little improvement in the normal distribution

+* Decided to binarise every attributes: not sure this is the best solution, need to check the results